forktheweb/testrepo/Values.md

 # Transparent

 We aren't transparent for the sake of being transparent, we are an open source endeavor that embraces diversity and inclusion.
 By making information public, we can reduce the threshold to contribution and make collaboration easier.
-We use public github for issue tracking and code merging, and [reviewable.io](https://reviewable.io) for reviews.
+We use public github for issue tracking, code, and releases, and [reviewable.io](https://reviewable.io) for reviews.
 We strive to make everything public that we can.

 # Iterative